alexcaoys/notes-superbird/README.md

 According to the reference above, in order to repartition the emmc using the tool they provide, we need to extract and decrypt a vendor dts (not the one in dtbo partitions), and then replaced an encrypted dtb with the decrpyted one inside a reserved partition.

-But after doing so, the stock firmware won't boot at all (probably due to vendor u-boot restrictions). \
+But after doing so, the stock firmware won't boot at all (probably due to vendor u-boot restrictions).
-Even after putting the backup/encrypted version back, [this bit](https://github.com/bishopdynamics/superbird-tool/blob/main/superbird_tool.py#L111-L113) (which is using `booti` on u-boot) will not work at all.
-The only way to boot into stock firmware is by `run storeboot` from u-boot.

 Essentially if someone mess up the partitions and have no backup for that, the device will not work with the stock firmware at all. (by the way, looks like there's already [full backups](https://github.com/err4o4/spotify-car-thing-reverse-engineering/issues/30#issuecomment-2161567419), although a bit little bit hard to restore)